View Robert STUPART's Obituary on theglobeandmail.com and share memories

 |

 ROBERT DOUGLAS STUPART, Q.C.
-At Toronto on Wednesday, January 1, 2020, at the age of 87.
-Son of the late Victor Stupart, D.F.C. and Helen Stupart (née Bull); predeceased by his daughter, Jane Stupart; survived by his loving wife of 52 years, Mona Stupart (née Hughes); son, Frederic Stupart (Miranda); and grandchildren, Tyler, Ella, William, Maddy and Nico.
+At Toronto on Wednesday, January 1, 2020 at the age of 87.
+Son of the late Victor Stupart, D.F.C. and Helen Stupart (née Bull), predeceased by his sister, Barbara Ann Wilkins (née Stupart) and by his daughter, Jane Stupart; survived by his loving wife of 52 years, Mona Stupart (née Hughes); son, Frederic Stupart (Miranda); and grandchildren Tyler, Ella, William, Maddy and Nico.
 Bob was a kind and gentle soul, happiest at the cottage in Georgian Bay and his garden in Toronto, Ontario.
-A funeral service will be held at St. Thomas's Church, 383 Huron St., Toronto Friday, January 10th, 10:30 a.m.
+A funeral service will be held at St. Thomas's Church 383 Huron St., Toronto Friday, January 10, 10:30 a.m.